 The Variation Agreement is hereby ratified.

-[Section 3A inserted by No. 98 of 1976 s.
+[Section 3A inserted: No. 98 of 1976 s.
 3.]

 4. By-laws

 The Governor may, on the recommendation of the Joint Venturers, make, alter and repeal by-laws, in accordance with and for the purposes referred to in clause 18 of the Agreement, and the by-laws —